What type of fire hose fitting do you need for your job?

-A reliable hose connection is critical when fighting fire.
+A reliable fire hose connection is critical when fighting fire.
 Understanding which fitting is appropriate for the job is the first step in selecting the correct fire hose connectors and adapters.

-- Fire hose end connectors, commonly referred to as couplings, are made from cast brass or extruded aluminum, which is then hard-coated.
+- Fire hose end connectors, commonly referred to as end connectors, are made from cast brass or extruded aluminum, which is then hard-coated.
 They are mechanically attached to the fire hose by utilizing a copper alloy expansion ring that traps the hose against the inside (bowl) of the coupling.
 This connector/coupling is then used to attach the discharge hose to the fire hydrant or other water source.

 - Adapter fittings and couplers are used to change from one size or thread pattern to another, direction or include a swivel in a hose lay line.
 They are also made from brass, aluminum and occasionally composite plastic.